-Each year, UWM tests a part of the Emergency Operations Plan through a tabletop or functional exercise that typically includes activating the Emergency Operations Center (EOC) and/or the Crisis Management Team (CMT) and concludes with a debriefing.
+Each year, UWM tests the Emergency Operations Plan through an actual event/incident or a tabletop or functional exercise.
+Testing may include activating the Emergency Operations Center (EOC) and/or the Crisis Management Team (CMT) and concluding with a debriefing.
 The EOC serves as the centralized facility in which team members gather, receive assignments, and assume their emergency response roles, and the team is composed of a broad cross section of campus personnel.
 The CMT, consisting of the Chancellor and cabinet, provides executive-level oversight during the response and recovery effort.
 The UWMPD maintains records of these exercises, to include a description, the date/time, and whether the exercise was announced or unannounced.

-UWMPD and US&A also convene an Emergency Operations oversight committee consisting of key campus stakeholders including Student Affairs, University Housing, Auxiliary Services, University Police, Facility Services, College of General Studies and others who meet on a regular basis to address campus preparedness.
+UWMPD and US&A also convene an Emergency Operations oversight committee consisting of key campus stakeholders including Student Affairs, University Housing, Auxiliary Services, University Police, Facility Services, College of General Studies and others who meet to address campus preparedness.
 UWM also has working relationships with City and County Emergency Management, Wisconsin Emergency Management, and federal partners to ensure the University's preparedness for a wide variety of emergencies.

 Individual departments also prepare for responding to and recovering from emergencies through Continuity of Operations Planning.
-Continuity of operations planning is a process that identifies high likelihood and high impact risks to critical functions and develop specific actions steps to ensure readiness, response, recovery and restoration.
+Continuity of operations planning is a process that identifies high likelihood and high impact risks to critical functions and develops specific action steps to ensure readiness, response, recovery and restoration.
 All continuity of operations plans will be periodically tested, reviewed and updated.
-UWMPD work with departments in the preparation and maintenance of these plans on an annual basis.
+UWMPD works with departments in the preparation and maintenance of these plans on an annual basis.